 Although we have achieved the targets for the first three years under the Medium-term Management Plan ahead of schedule, we are faced with recent changes in the external environment and the need to implement management that is conscious of cost of capital and stock price as a member company of the Prime Market.
-In light of this, we recognize that our management improvements intended to enhance corporate value are value, the Bank's price book-value ratio (PBR) stood at 0.61 x (as of March 31, 2024), far below a factor of 1x.
+In light of this, we recognize that our management improvements intended to enhance corporate value are still a work in progress.
+As a typical indicator of market value, the Bank's price book-value ratio (PBR) stood at 0.61 x (as of March 31, 2024), far below a factor of 1x.
 Similarly, total shareholder returns (TSR) also stood at a lower level than other major banks.